seffy/yesonit-accessmanager/README.md

+# YesOnIt Platform

+- is an internal workflow tool that integrates both the Content Request Manager and Tool Access Request Manager into a unified platform.
+Designed for use within companies or organizations, it enables employees to securely submit content development requests, request tool access, and track the progress of approvals based on predefined user roles.

+With built-in admin functionality and role-based access controls, yesonit ensures that only authorized users can manage or approve requests.
+The platform is tailored for departmental use cases across Learning & Development (L&D), Marketing, Human Resources (HR), and other internal service teams—providing a streamlined and secure alternative to email- or spreadsheet-based request tracking.

-# TaskPilot Access Manager
+# yesonit Tool Access Manager

-TaskPilot Access Manager is a cloud-native web application designed for managing tool access requests within an organization.
+yesonit Tool Access Manager is a cloud-native web application designed for managing tool access requests within an organization.

 Built using Node.js, Express, and MongoDB Atlas, the system supports user authentication, access level control, and CRUD operations for users, tools, and access requests.